 Show employees you care

-For example, benefits that improve work-life balance, such as vacation time, flexible hours, and the ability to work from home, can help lower employee stress and prevent burnout.
-Employees are likely to be more productive at work with higher job satisfaction in return.
+77% of employers believe the benefits they offer are worth the cost to their employees.
+For example, benefits that improve work-life balance, such as vacation time, a flexible schedule, and the ability to work from home, can help lower employee stress and prevent burnout.
+Your staff is likely to be more productive at work with higher employee satisfaction in return.

 How much do employee benefits cost?

 One of the most important things to figure out when building out your benefits package is the cost.
-Examining the costs and gains for each employee benefit can help you decide what to include in your plan.
+Examining the costs and value gained for each employee benefit can help you decide what to include in your plan.

-According to a U.S. Bureau of Labor Statistics report, employee benefits make up 31% of total compensation costs.
+According to a U.S. Bureau of Labor Statistics report5, employee benefits comprise 31% of total compensation costs.
 Insurance benefits made up 8.3% of compensation costs, and legally required benefits accounted for 7.1%.

 What are popular types of employee benefits?

 You may be asking yourself, “What employee benefits do people value the most?”
-The simple answer is that employees value all benefits.
-But ultimately it depends on what type of employees you’re looking to hire.
+The simple answer is that it depends on what type of employees you’re looking to hire.

 Finding the right combination of benefits that will have the most impact while not breaking the bank is critical for your business’s success.

-Popular benefits in the U.S. range depending on employee makeup, industry type, and other varying factors.
-But checking out a list of common benefits offered by most companies is a good place to start.
+Popular benefits in the U.S. vary depending on employee makeup, industry type, and other factors.
+But checking out a list of common benefits most companies offer is a good start.

 When designing your employee benefits package, it never hurts to investigate what your employees specifically want.
-Asking for employee feedback via an online survey can be a great way to poll for customized benefit ideas.
+65% of employees even say they would value being able to choose their own benefits.
+Therefore, you may consider asking for employee feedback via an online survey to poll for customized benefit ideas.

 Additionally, some employers create benefits packages according to the demographics of their workforce.
 For example, employers may offer a student loan repayment benefit to attract and retain millennials.